nodejs/node/doc/api/esm.md

 ```

 Node.js fully supports ECMAScript modules as they are currently specified and
-provides limited interoperability between them and the existing module format,
+provides interoperability between them and its original module format,
 [CommonJS][].

-Node.js contains support for ES Modules based upon the
-[Node.js EP for ES Modules][] and the [ECMAScript-modules implementation][].

-Expect major changes in the implementation including interoperability support,
-specifier resolution, and default behavior.

 <!-- Anchors to make sure old links find a target -->
 <i id="esm_package_json_type_field"></i>